-When a piece of code is loaded, its associated certificate chain is validated.
-A meta-object protocol (MOP) [KdRB91] is used to intercept all method calls done by this piece of code.
-The load time MOP "byte code engineering library" (BCEL) [Dah01] has been chosen.
-Each method call is redirected to a "proxy" that is associated to a protection domain created according to the authorization defined by the certificate chain.
-Like this, it is easy to dynamically modify the authorizations when a new certificate chain is available.
-Figure 3 shows how the renewal mechanism works: when a piece of code is uploaded, it comes with some short-term rights defined by the certificate chain.
-Before the validity end of the certificate $E_2 \xrightarrow{R_2, \odot} P_2$, a request for a new chain is sent and the rights of the mobile code are adapted according to the new chain.
+When a piece of code is loaded, its associated certificate chain must be validated.
+A meta-object protocol (MOP) [KdRB91] was used to intercept all method calls done by this piece of code and enforce access control for new types of authorizations.
+The load time MOP "byte code engineering library" (BCEL) [Dah01] was chosen for this purpose.
+Each method call is redirected to a "proxy" object that is associated with a protection domain created according to the authorization defined by the certificate chain.
+This makes it easy to dynamically modify the authorizations when a new certificate chain is available.
+The renewal mechanism works as follows: when a piece of code is uploaded, it comes with some short-term rights defined by the certificate chain.
+Before the validity end of the certificate, a request for a new chain is sent and the rights of the mobile code are updated according to the new chain.

-Reflection-based access control might allow more complex interactions where, for instance, a piece of code run by a terminal can access local resources (e.g. communication, intranet access, temporary files) as long as the user (or his cellphone) is in front of the terminal.
+Reflection-based access control might allow more complex interactions where, for instance, a piece of code run by a terminal can access local resources (e.g. communication, intranet access, temporary files) as long as the user (or his cell-phone) is in front of the terminal.